 Here is a video to the varieties of the issue.
 The description contains more information.

-#2 Updated by pauldacheez about 5 years ago
+#2 Updated by pauldacheez over 5 years ago

 Stereoscopic 3D is an enhancement that the original console wasn't meant to handle (no, the unused Luigi's Mansion stuff doesn't count as "meant to handle"), so I'm not actually sure if these issues are important enough to care about...